UAS Business Training and Support Services Victoria, BC.

 - Eventually, UAV pilots and their commercial operations will carry similar licences, permits and other requirements as manned aircraft companies

 - What must a UAS Pilot know?
 A UAV pilot should be an expert in the aviation field and possess fundamental understanding of the complex aviation world.
 A commercial UAV pilot must have the ability to take off, fly, and land a UAV manually (LOS or FPV) with complete confidence and ease.
-UAV pilots must be able to communicate with ATC competently.
+UAV pilots must be able to communicate with ATS competently.

 - A UAS pilot should also understand and have the ability to manage complex computers, command and ground control stations (GCS), program autopilot, flight controllers and use various software/firmware applications.

 - If you would like to learn to fly a UAV, or have a business which may benefit, Victoria Air Photos and Survey now offers private, low cost, professional consulting, training and support in Victoria and Vancouver BC.